MegaMind2999/printf/README.md

 3. What one has not experienced, one will never understand in print
 4. Nothing in fine print is ever good news
 5. My weakness is wearing too much leopard print
+6. How is the world ruled and led to war?
+Diplomats lie to journalists and believe these lies when they see them in print